ECO Savers Business Hub — Group Travel

 Recommended Personal Budget ₱5,000–8,000/pax

 Tip: Bring a mix of PHP and VND.
 Exchanging PHP to VND in Da Nang at local exchange counters gives better rates than the Manila airport.
-Keep small VND bills (₫10k–50k) handy for street food, tips, and small market purchases.
+Keep small VND bills (₫10k–50k) for street food, tips, and small market purchases.
+Note: shopping stops are compulsory per the tour terms — budget for optional purchases at those stops separately.

 Essential Vietnamese Phrases